Simple PR tricks to maximize media coverage at industry events

 To attract significant traction in the media, it’s important to put on a show.
 Conferences are always packed with press people who crave something cool to write about.
 From cleverly utilising spokespeople, to building buzz around your booth – it’s important to do whatever you can to get journalists talking.

-Interested in how Signal can help you?
-Drop me a line and lets chat.
+Interested in how Signal AI can help you?
+Drop us a line and lets chat.